jon-chun/jon-chun/README.md

 <figcaption align = "center"><i>SentimentArcs is the open-source code for<br><a href="https://www.amazon.com/Stories-Elements-Digital-Literary-Studies/dp/1009270397">The Shapes of Stories</a></i> by Katherine Elkins<br>(Cambridge Press, Aug 2022)<br></figcaption>
 </figure>

+Sentiment analysis has gained widespread adoption in many fields, but not―until now―in literary studies.
+Scholars have lacked a robust methodology that adapts the tool to the skills and questions central to literary scholars.
+Also lacking has been quantitative data to help the scholar choose between the many models.
+Which model is best for which narrative, and why?
+By comparing over three dozen models, including the latest Deep Learning AI, the author details how to choose the correct model―or set of models―depending on the unique affective fingerprint of a narrative.
+The author also demonstrates how to combine a clustered close reading of textual cruxes in order to interpret a narrative.
+By analyzing a diverse and cross-cultural range of texts in a series of case studies, the Element highlights new insights into the many shapes of stories.
 <br></br>

 [Back to Top](#ai-digital-humanities)